 Emily Crews ('91) is the Financial Manager at Dance Place in Washington, D.C., a performer with Footworks Percussive Dance Ensemble, and a choreographer whose works blend modern dance and humor.
 Jane Kotapish ('93) has danced in New York City with various choreographers and has published a novel entitled Salvage.
 Staci Armao ('93) danced professionally in musicals and pursues an acting career in California.
 She is a long-time member of Actors Co-op, a theater company in Hollywood and continues to perform and write.
 She currently has a short film showing in festivals and a feature film in post-production.
 Elizabeth Correia Borromeo ('95) is the Director of the Children's and Modern Divisions at Columbia Dance Company and School in Vancouver, Washington.
 Kristine Sorensen ('95) hosts Pittsburgh Today Live, covering everything from arts and culture to cooking to lifestyle topics on KDKA-TV.
 She is on the board of the Pittsburgh Ballet Theatre and performed cameo roles in several shows.
 Stacy (Williamson) Sumpman ('95) performed in the Cunningham Repertory Group, taught at the Cunningham Studio, and worked with the Cunningham archives.
 Kathryn Van Meter ('97) is an actor/choreographer with the Village Theatre, Seattle, WA and a Teaching Artist with the Seattle Children's Theatre.
 Camille Fontanella ('98) is performing with Lisa Leizman Dance Company in Northampton, MA.
 Melinda Hagaman ('99) choreographs for Stage Lights, a children's theatre company in Williamburg and performs with Gravity Optional Dance Company.
 Jennifer Lent ('99) is an Assistant Professor of Theatre at Christopher Newport University.

 In D.C., Erin Camp ('00) is performing with Jane Franklin Dance and Emily Bonham Owens ('01) performs with Equinox Dance Company in Frederick, MD.
 Ann Chaplin (’02) performs with Queen City Mambo, a salsa/mambo performance group in Charlotte, NC.
 In New York City, Briana Yacavone ('02) joined the Broadway company of Wicked.
 Drew Stark ('02) has been performing with Dance New Amsterdam as well as in musical theatre productions touring throughout the country.
 Katherine Frattini ('04) is performing with Synetic Theater in Washington, D.C.
 Cara Smith ('04) performs with Ground Zero in Richmond.
 Renata Sheppard ('04) received a Fulbright to go to Italy for a year and work on new choreography.
 Lisa Junkin ('04) is the Interim Director at Jane Addams Hull-House Museum, Chicago.
 Stephanie Oakes (’05) is dancing with Gina Gibney.
 Jacquelyn Potts ('05) opened a dance studio in Salt Lake City, tours with Ririe-Woodbury Dance Company, and teaches at Utah Valley University.
 Jessica Hayden ('05) is the owner of Shockra Studios in Manhattan and Virginia Beach.
 Allyson Ross ('06) completed her masters in Arts in Education at Harvard University and is performing with the Dance Theatre of Harlem.
 Rachel Berryman ('07) is working with the Peace Corps in Albania and teaching dance as part of her work.
 Micah Barks ('07) is the Director of the Dance Ministry at a 7000-member church in Norfolk, VA.
 Kelsey Meiklejohn ('09) is performing with Synetic Family Theatre in D.C. and performing with Maryland Shakespeare Festival's Shakespeare Alive! educational tour.
 Jordan Gehley ('09) is performing in NYC with 277DanceProject and Maya Kite and Dancers.
-In Washington, D.C., Hannah Goldberg ('10) is performing with Karen Reedy Dance, and Jessica Dolezal ('12) is a Development Associate at Dance Place.
+In Washington, D.C., Hannah Goldberg ('10) is performing with Karen Reedy Dance, and Jane Rabinovitz ('13) is working at the Kennedy Center.
 Jenny Fornoff ('11) is an Executive Assistant and Office Manager at the American Dance Festival in Durham, NC.